 While this site is probably best known for featuring in the film ‘Tomb Raider’ starring Angelina Jolie, it’s set apart from Angkor’s other temples by its unique atmosphere.
 Left in almost the same state in which it was discovered, the ruins are intertwined with tree trunks and walls bursting with buttresses.
 Walking through Ta Prohm feels like you’re discovering it for the first time - buried deep in the jungle, shadows sprawling across your path, as you uncover a historical monument lost for centuries.

 There’s much more to Siem Reap than its temples.
 Khmer food is plentiful and delicious.
 Cambodian Kampot pepper is used in many dishes, in favour of chili.
-Anantara Angkor Resort has gone back to the roots of Cambodia cuisine with a new exotic Khmer menu consisting classic local favorites including crispy fried giant crickets stuffed with minced pork and peanuts; stuffed frog; free range Khmer chicken marinated with wild honey and fermented fish a local delicacy called Mam, served with pork intestines and local vegetables.
+Anantara Angkor Resort has gone back to the roots of Cambodian cuisine with a new exotic Khmer menu consisting classic local favourites including crispy fried giant crickets stuffed with minced pork and peanuts; stuffed frog; free range Khmer chicken marinated with wild honey and fermented fish, a local delicacy called Mam, served with pork intestines and local vegetables.

 The Old Market

 Located between Pub Street and the Siem Reap River, the Old Market is a spot for both tourists to discover unique souvenirs, and for locals to pick up their fresh produce.
 Also known as Psah Chas, it’s such a hub for the town that many addresses use the market as a reference point.
 Amidst the labyrinth of stalls, you can find jewellery, carvings and fabrics, including krama, a traditional Cambodian scarf still worn today.
 In addition to the fresh fruit and vegetables, you’ll also find brightly coloured soups, different varieties of rice, dried fish and pork sausages for sale.